gofractally/psibase/doc/inter-applet-communication.md

 In common-sys, each time an applet is opened in an iFrame, all incoming messages from it are restricted to the domain listed in the initial src property of the iFrame.
 Therefore, if the iFrame navigates away to a different origin, common-sys will reject all messages from it.
 Furthermore, all messages sent from core to a particular iFrame are explicitly restricted such that they will only be processed if the origin of the iFrame matches the origin when the iFrame was first opened.

+# Error handling

+If an operation or a query throws an exception during execution, the exception will be routed back to the caller applet.

-## Execution
+# Execution

 It is possible that the user may be using an applet to construct a transaction, rather than wanting to construct it and immediately push it to chain (for example if trying to propose a multisignature transaction).

 This means that an applet should not be written to expect a callback when an operation is executed.
-Instead, an applet should design their application to poll the blockchain for state updates, or subscribe and handle particular events.
+Instead, Psibase blockchains use an event-sourcing model, where an applet should subscribe to the on-chain events that it cares about, and it will be automatically notified when those events are emitted.